-- In certificates corresponding to natural persons the identification of the signatory is formed by their name and surname(s), in addition to their tax identification code. - Certificates corresponding to legal entities shall be identified by means of their corporate or business name and tax identification code. - The final entity certificates that describe machines or services include an identification name for the machine or service, additionally the legal entity that owns the said service in the organization field "O" of the "CN". - The structure for the SubCA, TSU, TSA, OCSP certificates includes, at least: - A descriptive name that identifies the Certification Authority (CN) - The legal entity responsible for the keys (O) - The tax identification number of the organization responsible for the keys (SN) - The country where the corporate activity of the organization responsible for the keys is undertaken.
-(C) - The Secure Server certificate includes, depending on the type of FQDN domain certificate (Fully Qualified Domain Name) for which the organization "O" described in the company has ownership and control. - The ROOT certificates have a descriptive name that identifies the Certification Authority and in the field (O) the name of the organization responsible for the Certification Authority
+- In certificates corresponding to natural persons the identification of the signatory is formed by their name and surname(s), in addition to their tax identification code. - Certificates corresponding to legal entities shall be identified by means of their corporate or business name and tax identification code. - The structure for the SubCA, OCSP certificates includes, at least: - o A descriptive name that identifies the Certification Authority (CN) - The legal entity responsible for the keys (O) - o The tax identification number of the organization responsible for the keys (SN) - The country where the corporate activity of the organization responsible for the keys is undertaken.
+(C) - The ROOT certificates have a descriptive name that identifies the Certification Authority and in the field (O) the name of the organization responsible for the Certification Authority